opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore.md

 Use the following steps to register a snapshot repository backed by an Azure storage account for an OpenSearch cluster deployed using Helm.

 1. Create an Azure storage account.
 Then create a container within the storage account.
-For more information, see the [Azure Storage documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction).
+For more information, see [Introduction to Azure Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction).

 1. Create a Docker image with the `repository-azure` plugin.